 The Chartreux's solid blue-gray coats are a defining trait of the breed—although kittens can have light tabby markings or spots that go away with age.
 As these pets grow older, their silky, water-repelling coats also become more woolly in texture.
 Not a fan of shedding?
 Be forewarned, Chartreux do leave behind their fair share of loose hairs—especially in the spring.

-The Chartreux has been compared in appearance to British shorthairs and Russian blues.
-Russian blues have more silver-looking hair and more dense and plush coats than the Chartreux, while British shorthairs have wider heads and are generally a larger breed.
+The Chartreux has been compared in appearance to British shorthairs and Russian blues, but there are ways to tell these three gray felines apart.
+Russian blues have more silver-looking hair and more dense and plush coats than the Chartreux, while British shorthairs have wider heads and are generally an even larger breed.

 These cool cats are independent and somewhat aloof.
-They do love you, but they’re smart enough to entertain themselves.
-Following you from room to room or sleeping in your bed are little ways they show their love without being too intimate.
-The Chartreux will never demand your affection, but they will always appreciate your attention.
-They’re also incredibly observant and prefer to watch from the sidelines silently.
+They do love you, but they're smart enough to entertain themselves.
+Following you from room to room or sleeping in your bed are little ways they show their love without being too intimate (they're not one for in-your-face headbutts).
+The Chartreux will never demand your affection, but he will always appreciate your attention.
+He's also incredibly observant and prefers to watch from the sidelines silently.